Putting your performance into perspective

 2. Determine how you've been doing relative to your expectations

-In addition to regular reviews with your financial advisor, accessing your account information online is a key tool for keeping up to date on the status and performance of your Edward Jones accounts.
-Your personal rate of return can be used to compare how you're doing relative to the return expectations that were set to help you reach your financial goals.
+In addition to regular reviews with your financial advisor, accessing your account information online is a key tool that can help you evaluate the growth of your Edward Jones accounts.
+Review your contributions, withdrawals and investment returns against the expectations that were set to help you reach your financial goals.
+Your personal rate of return can help you understand how your investments have performed relative to your return expectations.

 What impacts your personal rate of return?

-- Timing and amount of withdrawals and contributions – The net amount you've added to or withdrawn from the account during a particular period.
-This includes transfers in/out, cash added/withdrawn, buys/sells, any fees or commissions charged and taxes withheld.
+- Timing and amount of withdrawals and contributions – The amount you've added to or withdrawn from an account during a period may include transfers in/out, cash added/withdrawn, buys/sells, fees, commissions and/or taxes withheld.
+While these contributions and withdrawals aren't returns, their timing and size can impact the dollar-weighted return you experience.

 Let's take a look at an example of how to determine your net investment cash flow: